sifive/wake/doc/tutorial.md

 If we want the new type available to other files, we put a `global` in front of the `data`, just like with variables.

-As wake informs us, `Cat` is a variable that takes a `String` and returns an `Animal`.
-However, unlike normal variables, `Cat` is also a type constructor.
+As wake informs us, `Cat` is a function that takes a `String` and returns an `Animal`.
+However, unlike normal functions, `Cat` is also a type constructor.
 Type constructors differ from normal variables in that they are capitalized and can be used in pattern matches.